hardscrabble/hardscrabble.github.io/_posts/2012-12-31-the-horizontal-rule.md

 ---
 layout: post
-title: "the horizontal rule"
+title: the horizontal rule
 date: 2012-12-31 4:29 AM
 category: the internet
+tags:
-tags: youre doing it wrong, css, html, blogs, instapaper
+- youre doing it wrong
+- css
+- html
+- blogs
+- instapaper
 ---

 On a sexier and perhaps better blog, this post title would be a euphemism.